Cal Perry

 Cal Perry (born October 6, 1979) is a former broadcast journalist who most recently worked for MSNBC.
 He previously worked at Voice of America in a senior role and briefly at Al Jazeera English.
 Before joining Al Jazeera, he worked for many years with CNN, mostly in the Middle East.
 During this time, he served as: Bureau Chief in Baghdad, Iraq (2005–2007), Bureau Chief in Beirut, Lebanon.
 From these bases, he also covered the wars in Lebanon (2006), Georgia (2008) and Pakistan (2008), plus the aftermath of the devastating cyclone in Bangladesh, in 2007.
 In 2022, he joined the Baltimore Orioles as senior vice president and chief content officer.

 Personal

 His father is Mark Perry, an American author specializing in military, intelligence, and foreign affairs analysis.
-His mother, Dr. Nina Mikhalevksy, is a Professor of Philosophy at the University of Mary Washington.
+His mother, Dr. Nina Mikhalevsky, is a Professor of Philosophy at the University of Mary Washington.

 Career

 Perry's international career began as a program officer for the Vietnam Veterans of America Foundation, serving in Hanoi, the capital of Vietnam.
 On his return, he was chief researcher at the National Veterans Legal Services Program, in Washington, D.C.

 He began his career at CNN as an international assignment editor on the network’s foreign desk in Atlanta, Georgia.
 As international assignment editor, Perry was responsible for all aspects of network news gathering, coordinating the international coverage for all of CNN’s networks, producing reporter live shots and determining the editorial content for the CNN news packages.

 His next assignment was in the field, as a producer in Iraq.
 Initially an embedded producer in 2003, Perry remained in the country, based in Baghdad, during which time he reported from nearly all of Iraq’s provinces.
 He covered the U.S. war in Iraq with numerous embeds, which included producing and directing a report on U.S. special operations forces – the first international correspondent to do so.
 During his time in-country, Perry produced, directed and reported the award-winning CNN documentary "Combat Hospital," an inside look into one of the U.S. military's busiest combat hospitals in Iraq.

 In November 2004 Perry organized CNN’s West Bank coverage of the death and funeral of Palestinian President Yasser Arafat, an opportunity which arose from his previous service as press officer for the European Union’s Reconciliation Program, during the Second Palestinian Intifada.
 In this press officer position, Perry participated in discussions with a broad spectrum of policy-makers on public relations issues relating to the Israel-Palestinian conflict.